Remboooo/mendeley2bib/README.md

 Python tool to export a Mendeley Desktop database into a biblatex-compatible .bib file.

-BEWARE: This is Python 3, and won't work on Python 2.x!
+You will need Python 2.6+ or 3.x for this to work.
 Also, on Windows, it requires pywin32 (http://sourceforge.net/projects/pywin32/) to be installed.

 Currently works on Windows, Linux and OSX.